Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Analysis based on Quantum Equivalence Principle

 \lsec{IEQPGME}

-By generalizing the model defined above, one can formulate the question of whether the generated gravity-mediated entanglement satisfies the equivalence principle.
-Using the test theory introduced earlier, it is possible to theoretically model a violation of the equivalence principle in the context of gravity-mediated entanglement.
-In this model, it is shown that if the equivalence principle does not hold, the magnitude of the generated entanglement exhibits an amplitude modulation.
-Therefore, by detecting the presence or absence of this modulation, one can experimentally test whether the generated gravity-mediated entanglement complies with the equivalence principle.
-If the generated gravity-mediated entanglement fails to satisfy the equivalence principle, it implies that the equivalence principle breaks down in regimes where quantum aspects of gravity become apparent.
-This, in turn, suggests that in such regimes, gravity cannot be described as a geometric property of spacetime.
+By generalizing the model defined above, one can formulate the question of whether the gravity-induced entanglement observed in the experiment presented in \rSec{DPSex} satisfies the extended QEP.
+Using the test theory represented by Eq.~\req{testR}, it is possible to theoretically model a violation of the extended QEP in the context of gravity-induced entanglement.
+In this model, it is shown that if the extended QEP does not hold, the magnitude of the generated entanglement exhibits an amplitude modulation.
+Therefore, by detecting the presence or absence of this modulation, one can experimentally test whether the generated gravity-induced entanglement is consistent with the equivalence principle.

 As in \rSec{GMEex}, we make the following assumptions: (i) orthogonal quantum state vectors are assigned to macroscopically distinguishable states of the gravitational field; (ii) each gravitational field configuration obeys the laws of general relativity; (iii) the superposition principle applies to such gravitational fields; and (iv) the back action of the clock particle on the gravitational field is negligible.
-The quantum equivalence principle then requires that, for each configuration of the gravitational field, its interaction with the clock particle satisfies the equivalence principle described in \rSec{FQEP}.
+The extended QEP then requires that, for each configuration of the gravitational field, its interaction with the clock particle satisfies the extended QEP described in \rSec{FQEP}.
 This formulation remains consistent even when the gravitational field is in a quantum superposition, in line with the ideas presented in Ref.~\cite{giacomini2020einstein}.